kickassCoderz/kickass-toolkit/apps/kickass-toolkit/docs/data-service/creating-custom-service.md

 }
 ```

-The next example is showing how you would use browser `fetch` method to get the data from your API endpoint by some `id` through `getOne` method.
+The next example is showing how you would use browser `fetch` function to get the data from your API endpoint by some `id` through `getOne` method.

 ```ts
 import { IDataService } from '@kickass-coderz/data-service'